Jared-Godar/codeup_notes/admin/daily_quotes.md

 >08DEC21
 "Talent is a pursued interest.
 In other words, anything you are willing to practice, you can do." - Bob Ross

+> 09DEC21
+"First rule of assessment:Results needs to be interpreted.
+Numbers without context are meaningless. - Iris Gonzalez